Superaitor/PhysicsFinalProject/README.md

 This output means that for an integration time of 5, the model correctly classified the trial correctly 87% of the time.

-def DA_threshold_it(T1, threshold_guess):
+def DA_threshold_it(T1, upper_simulations, lower_simulations, threshold_guess):

 Finds the best integration time and best threshold for the given T1.
 Does this by using the dual annealing algorithm with two varying parameters, calling advanced_calculate_error() and optimizing it.
 Takes in as parameters a best guess for the threshold as well as T1 (typical time for qubit to decay from upper to lower state).
 Returns the optimization result represented as a OptimizeResult object, Important attributes are: x the solution array (x[0] js threshold, x[1] is integration time), fun the value of the function at the solution (the fidelity, and message which describes the cause of the termination.
 Search up OptimizeResult for a description of other attributes.
 Takes in T1 (The typical time that it takes for a qubit to go from upper to lower state) and your best guess for a threshold (any number, 0 is fine).
 Takes about 800 seconds to run, so recommend you use the C++ version if possible.
+Can also take in lab data (upper_simulations and lower_simulations would be your 2d lab trial arrays containing an array of arrays of time series representing the life cycle of the qubit lab)
 Example:
 upper_simulations, lower_simulations = noise_simulations(8000, 15, 10)
 result = DA_threshold_it(1, 5)